adamjvr/robot-manipulator/README.md

 ### Description:
 Computes a transformation matrix for a given set of DH parameters.
 ### Parameters:
-- transform: Reference to the matrix to store the computed transformation.
+- `transform`: Reference to the matrix to store the computed transformation.
-- a: Link length.
+- `a`: Link length.
-- alpha: Twist angle in radians.
+- `alpha`: Twist angle in radians.
-- d: Offset along the z-axis.
+- `d`: Offset along the z-axis.
-- theta: Joint angle in radians.
+- `theta`: Joint angle in radians.

 ```cpp
 void computeJacobian(const Eigen::Vector3d& endEffectorPosition, const Eigen::Matrix3d& endEffectorOrientation, Eigen::MatrixXd& jacobian);